In Their Footsteps

 Writers, artists, poets and musicians have long drawn inspiration from the landscapes of the South Downs.

-The South Downs National Park Authority has teamed up three heritage venues in East Sussex – Charleston Farmhouse, Monk’s House and Ditchling Museum of Art+Craft – to launch a new immersive walking experience telling the unique story of each.
+The South Downs National Park Authority has teamed up five heritage venues in East Sussex – Charleston Farmhouse, Monk’s House, Ditchling Museum of Art+Craft, Gilbert White’s House and Gardens and Pallant House Gallery to launch a new immersive walking experience telling the unique story of each.

 The ‘In Their Footsteps’ app is a self-guided audio tour through the East Sussex countryside.

 You can download the App from your phone’s app store:

 - Google Play store: http://bit.ly/InTheirFootstepsGoogle

 Your will begin at Charleston Farmhouse and journey through the countryside, finishing at Berwick Church.

 This tour follows the lives of the artists who sought retreat here, away from the hustle and bustle of the city, and explores what life was like here during the Second World War.